customerio/amiapp-reactnative/README.md

+**Notice: This repository is deprecated and is no longer being maintained.
+We continue to maintain the sample app/s [in the React Native SDK repository](https://github.com/customerio/customerio-ios/tree/main/Apps).
+We would love for you to check out all our latest work!
+(We do plan to delete this repository on 5/4/2025 to reduce confusion between current and archived samples)**

 # Ami app

 This is a sample app using [Customer.io's React Native package](https://www.npmjs.com/package/customerio-reactnative).
 Ami app works for both Android and iOS.